ranemagno/flydomestic-summative-two/readme.md

 ------------ | ------------- | -------------
 01 - 06 | Planning and proposal | Slightly behind due to sickness
 07 - 13 | Proposal and setting up code | .......

+App must have clickable next button
+Next button triggers transistion to list page
+List page will allow for closing of list items and selection of list items Selection of list items will trigger transition to details page